niall-m/Udemy/microservices/notes.md

         - deletes the given pod
     - `kubectl apply -f [config file name]`
         - tells k to process the config
+        - apply multiple config files with `kubectl apply -f .` for all in directory
     - `kubectl describe pod [pod_name]`
         - print out some info about the running pod
 - deployment commands